logan169/okcoin-btc-ltc-scraper/README.md

 		$ cd okcoin_scraper/App
 		$ nohup python3 main.py

-You could now close the terminal.
+You could now close the terminal and live your life while scrapping btc/ltc data.

 ##### Get back db from a headless rpi